Written by Monali Bordoloi and published on 31 May 2021.

 Once you have made up your mind that you are going to set up a home gym, you should make a list of the gym equipment you should buy.
 Here is what Shogan suggests however, we leave it to you to choose what suits you the best:

 Now that you have made a list of what you need for your home gym, it is time to go shopping.
 And, while shopping for gym equipment, the price of accessories plays a big role in determining our choice.

 Depending on your requirement, and the equipment quality and brand, you can set up a home gym for yourself for as little as Rs 70,000.
 However, there is no limit to what you can spend.

 1. Look for a suitable place: First, decide where you want to fit in your multi-gym.
 For instance, you could set up an extra room or simply convert your basement or even, garage into a gym.
-Make sure you have enough space to fit in all your equipment.
-The place must also be well-ventilated and have sufficient lighting.
+Ensure that you have enough space to fit in all your equipment.
+The place must be well-ventilated and have sufficient lighting too.
 Check that there are electrical points to plug in equipment.

 2. Decide on a budget: After deciding on the place, fix a budget to set up your multi-gym at home.
-Exercise equipment come in different price ranges.
-Don’t hesitate to spend some extra bucks on reputed brands.
+Exercise equipment comes in different price ranges.
+Don't hesitate to spend some extra money on reputed brands.
 Think of this as an investment into your health.

 3. Buy quality equipment: You don't need to buy bulky or expensive equipment for a good workout.